Statfold Barn Railway: Unpowered passenger stock

-In May 2014 the railway obtained a rake of four passenger coaches, originally built in 1984 for the Thorpe Park theme park, and latterly used on the Lynton and Barnstaple Railway.
+In May 2014 the railway obtained a rake of four passenger coaches, originally built in 1984 for the Thorpe Park theme park, and latterly used on the Lynton and Barnstaple Railway but in 2023, following the acquisition of other stock, these were donated to the Bala Lake Railway.
 In 2019 it was donated a coach which originated with the Ramsgate Tunnel Railway of 1936.
+In 2023 the railway brought three more coaches from the South Tyne Side railway which was then joined by the Beaches light railway coaches as they had been brought and permanently moved there by The Darjeeling Tank Locomotive Trust.